MoritzLost/ProcessCacheControl/README.md

 - Clear the template render cache, if it exists.
 - Clear the database cache through the `$cache` API by expiring and/or deleting all entries (except for reserved system entries).
+- Clear the ProCache module cache, if it is installed.
 - Clear all stored asset versions (this requires some setup, see [HTTP cache busting for assets](#http-cache-busting-for-assets)).

 The module configuration provides some options to change that behaviour.
 In particular, you can select folders in your site's cache directory to be cleared out as well.
 This allows you to clear site-specific cache folders as well, such as the Twig compilation cache or the ProCache static cache.